When ADHD Meds Wear Off: Strategies for Better Management

 Sensory and Emotional Regulation Tools

-These non-medical interventions empower individuals to take active steps toward resilience, turning what might feel like a setback into an opportunity to practice self-awareness and emotional agility.
+These non-medical tools empower you to take active steps toward resilience.
+They turn what might feel like a setback into a chance to practice self-awareness and emotional flexibility.

 FAQs